-The largest, most easily accessed control on the 722 is the record key.
+RECThe largest, most easily accessed control on the 744T is its record key.
 Recording takes priority over all activity except for disk formatting, disk speed tests, and file transfers.
-The 722 will immediately enter record mode whenever the record key is pressed.
+The 744T will immediately enter record mode whenever the record key is pressed.
 When recording, the adjacent red LED will illuminate to indicate that the unit is in record mode.

-If no inputs are routed to tracks or if no medium is selected for recording, recording cannot take place.
+If no inputs are routed to tracks, recording cannot take place.
 Make certain that at least one record track is assigned for recording.

 While recording, the power, ff, rew, input, tone, and drive keys are disabled.
-Recording is stopped by pressing and holding the STOP key.
-The Stop key must be held for 150 ms or greater to end recording.
-Although the setup menu can be viewed during recording, menu items affecting recording are lined out in the menu list.
+Stop recording by pressing and holding the STOP key.
+The STOP key must be held for 150 ms or greater to end recording.
+Although you can enter the setup menu during recording, menu items that affect recording are lined out in the menu list.